manisuec/techinsights/content/post/2021-07-27-mongodb-installation.md

 `$ sudo vi /etc/mongod.conf`

-Change value of port other than the default `27017` and also update the security group settings accordingly.
+Change value of port other than the default `27017` and also update the security group settings in aws accordingly.

 ```
 # network interfaces